Leadership

 Dr. Sandra Alfers

-Dr. Sandra Alfers (she//sie) is Professor of German in the Department of Modern and Classical Languages and the Founding & Executive Director of The Ray Wolpow Institute for the Study of the Holocaust, Genocide, and Crimes Against Humanity (RWI) at Western Washington University.
-She received her Ph.D. from the University of Massachusetts at Amherst in 2003 and has worked at Western since 2008.
+Dr. Sandra Alfers (she//sie) is Professor of German in the Department of Languages, Literatures, and Cultures and the Founding & Executive Director of The Ray Wolpow Institute for the Study of the Holocaust, Genocide, and Crimes Against Humanity (RWI) at Western Washington University.
+She received her Ph.D. from the University of Massachusetts at Amherst in 2003 and joined Western in 2008 after living and teaching on the East Coast (including Dartmouth College, Mount Holyoke College, and Dickinson College).
 In 2013, the American Association of Teachers of German (AATG) designated Western’s German program a “National Center of Excellence.”
 A past recipient of an AATG/German government "TrainDaF" scholarship, Dr. Alfers has served the organization in diverse leadership positions on the regional level (e.g. Central PA Testing Chair).
 In addition, she has organized panels and designed/led workshops for K-12 educators and university faculty at regional and national conferences, also in her capacity as "Netzwerktrainerin" for the Goethe-Institut San Francisco.
 During her last sabbatical (2022), she was a Visiting Research Fellow at Ludwig-Maximilians-Universität München, Germany.

-Under her leadership, WWU established The Ray Wolpow Institute for the Study of the Holocaust, Genocide, and Crimes Against Humanity in 2016 and became the first public university in the state of Washington to offer a minor in Holocaust and Genocide Studies.
-She was a member of the academic council of the Holocaust Educational Foundation at Northwestern University from 2015-2019, co-organizing and hosting the Foundation's inaugural regional institute in Bellingham in 2019.
+Under her leadership, WWU established the nationally recognized The Ray Wolpow Institute for the Study of the Holocaust, Genocide, and Crimes Against Humanity in 2016 and became the first public university in the state of Washington to offer a minor in Holocaust and Genocide Studies.
+In 2024, the WA state legislature awarded the RWI $100,000 for curriculum development and teacher training in Holocaust and Genocide Education in partnership with the OSPI (Office of Superintendent for Public Instruction).
+She was a member of the academic council of the Holocaust Educational Foundation at Northwestern University from 2015-2019, co-organizing and hosting the Foundation's regional institutes in Bellingham in 2019 and 2024.
 She currently serves on the executive committee of the Consortium of Higher Education Centers for Holocaust, Genocide, and Human Rights Studies, the primary assembly and professional organization of center directors committed to securing, integrating, and advancing Holocaust, genocide, and human rights education on U.S. college campuses.
 In 2018, Dr. Alfers was named a recipient of the Rep. Timm Ormbsy Award for Faculty Citizenship, an award created to encourage, recognize, and honor exemplary civic engagement by faculty from each of the six public baccalaureates in Washington state.

 Contact Dr. Alfers